 Top 11 family-friendly things to do this summer in the French Alps

-We’re only halfway through the 2019 winter season here in the Alps, but it’s never too early to start getting excited about your summer family holiday!
+We’re only halfway through the 2019 winter season here in the Alps, but it’s never too early to start getting excited about your family summer holidays in the French Alps!
 In recent years Alpine resorts have pulled out all the stops to make themselves as enticing in summer as they are under three feet of snow.
 From mid June to the end of August the calendar of summer events and activities in the French Alps is chock-a-block.
 Kids and adults alike are well catered for with a host of activities for all ages.

 Here are our top 11 family-friendly summer events that we are most looking forward to this summer in the mountains.
 For the full list of things to do in our destinations this summer take a look at our Aravis and Morzine ‘What’s On Guides’.